jwiedeman/Apollo64/docs/data/README.md

 - `ullage_fire` — request an ullage firing for a specified duration (seconds).
 - `throttle` — step the propulsion system to a specific throttle level.
 - `throttle_ramp` — linearly transition throttle from the current (or explicit `from`) level to the `to`/`level` target over the provided `duration` seconds.
 Zero-duration ramps collapse to an instantaneous throttle change.
+- `rcs_pulse` — request quantized RCS firings; the new `RcsController` resolves thruster selections from `thrusters.json`, computes propellant mass and impulse totals, and records usage against the appropriate tank.

 The LM powered descent script (`PGM_LM_PDI.json`) now uses `throttle_ramp` entries to approximate the gradual spool-up and throttle-bucket transitions captured in the Flight Journal, giving the simulation smoother mass-flow integration for descent propellant tracking.